Hibiscus moscheutos

 Numerous forms exist in nature.
-Petal colors range from pure white to deep rose, and most have an eye of deep maroon.
+It is a tall plant, with a height of 1.5–2.5 m and flowers up to 20 cm across.
+Petal colors range from pure white through various pinks to deep red, and most have an eye of deep maroon.
 Taxonomic consensus is lacking for the nomenclature of the multiple subspecies.
 The flowers are borne apically, whereas the related Hibiscus laevis carries bud and bloom along the stem.

 Ecology

 It is a larval host for the common checkered skipper, the gray hairstreak, the Io moth, and the pearly wood nymph.

+Uses

+The edible parts of the plant include its leaf buds and young leaves, flowers, immature seed pods (which can be prepared as okra), seeds, and roots.

+The leaves and roots are known to contain mucilage.
+Tea from boiled leaves has been used to relieve cough, sore throat, and digestive inflammation.
+These medicinal attributes of the tea have been used to treat dysentery, lung ailments, and urinary infections.
+An infusion of dried stalks has been used to treat bladder infections.
+Hibiscus moscheutos flowers have also been used externally to reduce swelling and pain from bruises and insect stings.

 Cultivation

 This is a popular garden plant.
 It can be propagated by seed, or by crown divisions during winter dormancy, and some success can be achieved by hard-wood stem cuttings.
 Numerous hybrids of the native North American Hibiscus species have been released by the commercial nursery trade.
 In cultivation the species or the hybrids can be used in bog gardens or other water features.
 They are attractive and have wildlife value for nectar-feeders and birds.

 Cultivars

 Many cold-hardy hibiscus cultivars are hybrids of H. moscheutos, H. coccineus, H. laevis, H. militaris, H. grandiflorus, H. dasycalyx, H. mutabilis.
 With indeterminate genetic contributions from each parent species.
 Hibiscus breeders do not preclude the possibility of self-pollination.
 However, recent research has shown that artificial pollination just after the flower has opened using a high pollen load will ensure that most of the resulting seeds are from the selected pollen parent.
 Early hibiscus breeders were likely aware of this and used it to their advantage.